SRINJOY59/GenAI-hackathon-IIT-KGP-TEAM-11-59PM/README.md

 The StableDiffusionPipeline is initialized with the pre-trained model, specifying the PNDMScheduler for diffusion control.
 The pipeline is configured to use mixed-precision inference (torch.float16) for improved performance.
 If desired, a safety checker can be removed to disable certain safety measures in the pipeline.

-The code then generates images based on a given prompt ("photo of human hands") using the pipeline.
+The model then generates images based on a given prompt ("photo of human hands") using the pipeline.
 The autocast context manager is utilized to enable automatic mixed-precision inference, optimizing computation on CUDA-enabled GPUs.
 The resulting images are displayed using mediaPy and saved to an output.jpg file.

 The Stable Diffusion model, with its ability to generate high-quality images, finds applications in various domains, including art generation, content creation, and data augmentation for computer vision tasks.
 The PNDMScheduler enhances the flexibility of the diffusion process, allowing users to finely control the trade-off between image quality and computational resources.

 Overall, this code showcases the integration of Stable Diffusion models into a pipeline for image generation, providing a versatile tool for users interested in harnessing state-of-the-art generative models for creative or practical purposes.

-**PDF Question Answering using Google Gemini API and RAG:**
+<h2>PDF Question Answering using Google Gemini API and RAG:</h2>

 A comprehensive pipeline for question-answering from a PDF document is implemented, leveraging various libraries and services.
 Let's break down the key components: